 A person’s motivations (their “why”) can make a big difference.
 So what motivates your candidate?
 Heres a great question you can ask to find out.

-What does their sense of pride tell you about their values and priorities?
+As you listen to their answer, listen to what their sense of pride says about their values and priorities?

 Be conversational and learn about their personality.
 Just keep asking open-ended questions.
 Use question softeners (ex. “only share as much as you feel comfortable”) so they don’t feel pressured or lead to potentially discriminatory information.

 When hiring people, choose candidates with stellar character.
 You want to ensure you’re hiring someone who doesn’t have a sketchy past and isn’t hiding anything dangerous from you.
 Consider doing a criminal background check on candidates to vet your talent pool thoroughly.
 In countries like Canada, this will require consent from job applicants.
 While background checks may seem old-fashioned, they’re proven to reduce the risk of hiring problematic employees who can endanger your company and employees.